-Australia’s health care system is called Medicare, but it is available for all citizens, not only seniors.
+Australia’s health care system is called Medicare, but it is available for all citizens, not only seniors and Medicare eligibles.
 The program is almost entirely government-funded.
 25% comes strictly through the Australian government and 43% comes from the Commonwealth.

 In France, Patients pay with a card and receive 100% reimbursement later, minus one euro to help fund nation-wide health care activities.
 One euro is the equivalent of just a bit more than one USD.
 Special care and drugs are reimbursed at about 70% and patients have the option to purchase additional coverage.